nexmo-community/client-sdk-android-tutorial-voice-app-to-app-java/README.md

-This repository is part of Android Client SDK [Making app to phone call tutorial](https://developer.nexmo.com/client-sdk/tutorials/app-to-app/introduction/java).

-Kotlin version is avialable [here](https://github.com/nexmo-community/client-sdk-android-tutorial-voice-app-to-app-kotlin).
+# ⚠️ This repository is no longer maintained.
+If you are looking for [phone to app voice call tutorial](https://developer.nexmo.com/client-sdk/tutorials/app-to-app/introduction/java) repository, please check [client-sdk-tutorials](https://github.com/nexmo-community/client-sdk-tutorials) repository.